finfollow/finsquid-auth-sdk/docs/getting-started.md

 First you need to get your `Primary Token` from [Finsquid](https://www.finsquid.io/contact).
 Using your Primary Token you should get Temporary Token.

+It is **forbidden** to store your Primary Token on the client side so you should use Temporary Token for all API requests from client.
+However you can use Primary Token on your server in the same way.

 ## Getting Temporary Access Token

 You can get Temporary Token using the `GET v1/token/create` endpoint.
 The request must be authenticated using your primary token.